NBN outage: What to do if your internet is down

 Lost your internet connection?
 Self-diagnose the problem with these tips

-Experiencing an NBN outage is unlikely, but it could still happen.
+Experiencing an internet outage on one of the best NBN plans is unlikely, but it could still happen, especially when you're least expecting it.
 So, what should you do if you do experience one?
-(And yes, we understand the irony of publishing advice online for you to read when your internet connection goes down).

-An NBN outage can be caused by either an issue in your own home, when it will usually have something to do with your equipment, or it could be a more widespread issue that is affecting the area you live in.
+An NBN outage can be caused by either an issue in your own home, which it will usually has something to do with your equipment, or it could be a more widespread issue that is affecting the area you live in.
 Outages can also vary between NBN providers.

-The Australian Competition & Consumer Commission (ACCC) monitors network outages experienced by various NBN providers and in its latest Measuring Broadband Performance report, published in December 2022, looked at the number of daily outages of 11 providers.
+The Australian Competition & Consumer Commission (ACCC) monitors network outages experienced by various NBN providers.
+In its latest Measuring Broadband Performance report, published in March 2025, the commission measured at the number of daily outages.

 What to do in an NBN outage